pgrandne/Revolt/README.md

 ## Overview

 Revolte is based on a dystopian universe, similar to an interactive comic.
 The adventure is split in 3 chapters :
- 1. Prelude : No relation with Web3.
+ 1. No relation with Web3.
 The aim is to introduce the story/universe and to grab audience's attention.
+At the end of the chapter we explain what is a wallet and how to install it.
- 2. At the end of the prelude, events from the story require a wallet installation.
-Wallet is mandatory for chapter 2.
+ 2. Wallet is mandatory for chapter 2.
 The narration of the story details how works a wallet and what are its benefits.
 This chapter introduces basic concepts and uses of a wallet: public/private key, gas, token, block explorer, NFTs, ...
+At the end of chapter 2 a deposit we explain how to do a deposit on Aave
- 3. At the end of chapter 2, a deposit/swap is required to start chapter 3.
+ 3. A deposit is required to start chapter 3.
 This section goes deeper in Web3 use : swap, deposit/borrow, bridge, layer 2, ...

 ## Story